 What is the Great Bear Rainforest?

-The Great Bear Rainforest is the largest temperate rainforest in North America spanning the northwest coast of British Columbia from Knight Inlet to the Alaskan Panhandle, and an hour’s flight northwest from Vancouver.
+The Great Bear Rainforest is the largest temperate rainforest in North America, spanning the northwest coast of British Columbia from Knight Inlet to the Alaskan Panhandle, and an hour’s flight northwest from Vancouver.

 A vast region the size of Ireland, the Great Bear Rainforest is home to extraordinary biodiversity and stunning landscapes.
 A backdrop so beautiful it’s hard to imagine it’s not a Hollywood creation.